ETDs: Background

 Background

-Through a collaboration between the VT Graduate School and the University Libraries, ETDs, born-digital theses and dissertations, and many but not all of VT's traditionally bound theses and dissertations have been scanned and are available in VTechworks, the university’s repository of digital research and scholarship.
-VT ETDs were originally submitted to and available through the ETD database 1997-2012.
+Through a collaboration between the VT Graduate School and the University Libraries, ETDs, born-digital theses and dissertations, are available in VTechWorks, the university’s repository of scholarship.
+Virginia Tech ETDs were originally submitted to and available through the ETD database, 1997-2012.
 ETDs from Virginia Tech and other institutions are also linked from the Networked Digital Library of Theses and Dissertations (Global ETD Search) and other resources.

 A primary goal of ETD initiatives is to make the research and scholarship conducted by graduate students freely and openly accessible.
 Another goal is to expand the medium of expression for graduate research and scholarship to more than words and figures that can be reproduced on paper, to other media, including audio and video.
 There are awards available for innovative ETDs.